RiteshKaushal57/Devops/Docker/Docker.md

 ```
 http://localhost:3000
 ```
-*You should see your Node.js app running inside the container.*  v
+*You should see your Node.js app running inside the container.*

 ## What is a Multi-Stage Docker Build?
-Multi-stage builds allow us to create smaller, optimized Docker images by using multiple stages in a single Dockerfile.
-In the first stage, we can use heavy images with build tools to compile or install dependencies.
-In the final stage, we copy only the required artifacts into a lightweight image, such as alpine or node-slim.
-This reduces image size, improves security, and speeds up deployments.
-For example, in Node.js, we build dependencies in one stage and copy only the app code into a slimmer runtime image.
+A Multi-Stage Docker Build is a way to create Docker images in multiple steps within one Dockerfile.
+Instead of doing everything—like installing dependencies, building the app, and running it—in a single large image, the process is divided into smaller stages, each with a specific purpose.

+The main reason we use multi-stage builds is to reduce the final image size and make it more efficient.
+Normally, when you build an app inside Docker, the image includes all the build tools and temporary files, even though they aren’t needed in production.
+This makes the image large, slow, and less secure.
+Multi-stage builds solve this by using one stage for building and another for running, and only copying the required files from the builder to the final stage.

+For example, the first stage might use a full Node image to install and build the app, while the second stage uses a lighter image like `node:18-slim` to run it.
+This way, you get a clean, lightweight image that runs faster and takes up less space.

 ### Optimizing the Same Node.js App We Containerized Above
 **Rewrite the Dockerfile**